Robert Morris (cryptographer)

-Robert H. Morris Sr. (July 25, 1932 – June 26, 2011) was an American cryptographer and computer scientist.
+Robert Morris (July 25, 1932 – June 26, 2011) was an American cryptographer and computer scientist.
+His name sometimes appears with a middle initial H that he adopted informally.

 Family and education

 Morris was born in Boston, Massachusetts.
 His parents were Walter W. Morris, a salesman, and Helen Kelly Morris, a homemaker.
 He received a bachelor's degree in mathematics from Harvard University in 1957 and a master's degree in applied mathematics from Harvard in 1958.

 He married Anne Farlow, and they had three children together: Robert Tappan Morris (author of the 1988 Morris worm), Meredith Morris, and Benjamin Morris.

 Bell Labs

 From 1960 until 1986, Morris was a researcher at Bell Labs and worked on Multics and later Unix.

-Together with Douglas McIlroy, he created M6 macro processor in FORTRAN IV, which was later ported to Unix.

-Using the TMG compiler-compiler, Morris, together with McIlroy, developed the early implementation of PL/I compiler called EPL for Multics project.
+Using the TMG compiler-compiler, Morris, together with Doug McIlroy, developed the early implementation of the PL/I compiler called EPL for the Multics project.
 The pair also contributed a version of runoff text-formatting program for Multics.

 Morris's contributions to early versions of Unix include the math library, the dc programming language, the program crypt, and the password encryption scheme used for user authentication.
 The encryption scheme (invented by Roger Needham), was based on using a trapdoor function (now called a key derivation function) to compute hashes of user passwords which were stored in the file /etc/passwd; analogous techniques, relying on different functions, are still in use today.